 There’s a lot more to SEO than keyword optimization and link building.
 There are plenty of other things website owners can do that make a big difference in how your site ranks in search results.
-Choosing the right web host and designing your website the right way can boost your traffic tremendously.
+Choosing the right web hosting company and designing your website the right way can boost your traffic tremendously.
 Here’s how.

 User experience trumps everything